Hungarian Recipe: Slambuc

 To prepare the lebbencs pasta at home:

-- Roll out into a thin (1/4 inch) sheet and let rest and dry out over night.
+- Roll out into a thin (quarter-inch) sheet and let rest and dry out over night.

-- The next day, we break the dry pasta into around 1 inch by 1 inch pieces and fry them into lard until they turn yellow.
+- The next day, break the dry pasta into around 1-inch-by-1-inch pieces and fry them in lard until they turn yellow.